Zaiwen/Entity_Resolution_Junwei_HU/README.md

 For detailed usage instructions, please refer to https://github.com/FALCONN-LIB/FALCONN/wiki/How-to-Use-FALCONN, we will obtain blocks based on structural similarity and blocks based on attribute similarity respectively, and then merge them through run ```merge_blocks.py```.

 ## Pruning
-We provide two pruning strategies to remove significantly mismatched entity pairs in each block, one through edge weighting and the other through similarity.
-The calculation formula is described in the paper, and the code is in the Pruning folder.
+We provide two pruning strategies to remove significantly mismatched entity pairs in each block, one through edge weighting ```edge_weighting.py``` and the other through similarity ```dice_calculation.py```.

 ## Matching
 The matching stage is to further verify the candidate matching pairs obtained after pruning operations.
-We will test the candidate pairs through the constraints carried by GDD rules.
+We will test the candidate pairs through the constraints carried by GDD rules ```match_prediction.py```.
 If all the constraints of any GDD are met, they will be considered for matching, otherwise they will not be considered for matching.
 GDD mining and ER algorithm, see paper *Certus: An effective entity resolution approach with graph differential dependencies (GDDs)*.

 ## Evaluation
-In addition to recall, precision, and F1 score, we also provide purity and CSSR to measure the quality of candidate sets generated during the blocking, pruning, and matching phases, as shown in the formula in the paper.
+In addition to recall, precision, and F1 score, we also provide purity and CSSR to measure the quality of candidate sets generated during the blocking, pruning, and matching phases, as shown in the folder ```Evaluation```.